Critics have branded it “the ultimate insult to a woman”.

 Natural and healthy

 The quest for fairness has now reached a point where women have started worrying about the fairness of their vaginas.
 Online sexual health forums are full of questions like, “My vagina is darker than the rest of my body.
-Is this some kind of disease?”
+Is this some kind of disease or vaginal infection?”

 But it’s natural and healthy for the skin around your vagina to look a bit darker, says dermatologist Hendry de Vries of the Amsterdam Medical Centre.